by Resource Associates @ grantwriters.net

 Here are four steps to finding – and working successfully with – a grant writing mentor.

 - Take an inventory of your knowledge.
-Now that you’ve become acquainted with grant writing, take an inventory of your knowledge and your skill set and compare that to the knowledge and skills you need to write a winning grant proposal.
+Now that you’ve become acquainted with grant writing, take an inventory of your knowledge and your skill set and compare it to the knowledge and skills you need to write a winning grant proposal.
 By doing this, you will go to your potential mentor already knowledgeable of your strengths and the areas in need of improvement, making it easier for you and your mentor to focus quickly on the things you need learn or practice.

 - Research and approach a mentor.
 Researching a mentor is easy, but approaching one can be intimidating.
 Don’t be intimated!
 Many, many people are passionate about mentoring and will be more than happy to help you.
 With a few searches, you can find professional societies such as the American Grant Writers Association and the Grant Professionals Association.
 And of course, LinkedIn provides an easy and quick way to find professionals of any discipline.
 Many users on LinkedIn are specifically interested in mentoring and say so on their profiles.
-Among its many offerings for grant writers, Resource Associates offers a powerful one-on-one mentoring service that connects new grant writers to experienced and skillful mentors.
+Among its many offerings for grant writers, Resource Associates offers a powerful one-on-one mentoring service connecting new grant writers to experienced and skillful mentors.

 - Cultivate and nourish the mentoring relationship.
-Remember that mentorship isn’t a one-way transaction.
+Remember mentorship isn’t a one-way transaction.
 Again, it should not be a guru-pupil relationship whose purpose is to simply instill knowledge into a novice.
 It is a dynamic relationship, and you must also bring value to the mentor.
 While he or she is more seasoned than you, there’s no way one person can know everything.
 Share interesting articles and other information with your mentor.
-And of course, don’t hesitate to make sure that you’re getting what you need from your mentor.
-Harvard Business Review has a great article that discusses what separates a good mentor from a great one.
+And of course, don’t hesitate to make sure you’re getting what you need from your mentor.
+Harvard Business Review has a great article discussing what separates a good mentor from a great one.